 Now that the public key has been imported, go ahead and re-run the previous command to verify the signature.

 This key is not certified with a trusted signature".
 Basically this warning message is telling you that you have not assigned any explicit trust to the imported public key.
 To avoid this warning, you could choose to assign your full trust to the imported public key, but you should do that only after the key has been fully vetted in some other means.
 Otherwise, you can ignore the warning for now.

-After verifying the integrity of SHA256SUMS file, the final last step is to compare the SHA256 checksum of the downloade ISO image against the corresponding checksum value in SHA256SUMS file.
-For that you can use sha256sum command line tool.
+SHA256 checksum of the downloade ISO image against the corresponding checksum value in

 For your convenience, the following one-liner compares the

 If you see the above output, that means that two checksum values match.
 So the integrity of the downloaded ISO image has been successfully verified.